-🏅 An iconic event on the UK sporting calendar, the 2025 TCS London Marathon featuring a cast of thousands is all set for more sporting history on the streets of London.
-Spectating is free on the route.
+🏅 An iconic event on the UK sporting calendar, the 2025 TCS London Marathon featuring a cast of thousands is all set for more sporting history on the streets of London on Sunday 27 April.

-Some 50,000 participants will run from Blackheath to The Mall in the traditional mass-participation London Marathon taking in famous landmarks such as Buckingham Palace and Tower Bridge.
-Included in the field will be the best athletes in the world competing in the elite wheelchair races, the para marathon championships, elite women’s race and elite men’s race.
+Around 55,000 participants will run from Blackheath to The Mall in the traditional mass-participation London Marathon taking in famous landmarks such as Buckingham Palace and Tower Bridge.
+An estimated 750,000 spectators will line the streets to cheer them on.
+Included in the field are some of the best athletes in the world competing in the elite wheelchair races, the para marathon championships, elite women’s race and elite men’s race.

 Be aware that on the busiest areas of the course spectators can be several deep on the barriers.
 This makes it difficult to get a clear view of the runners unless you arrive early to secure a place.
 These areas include Greenwich town centre and Cutty Sark, Tower Bridge and from mile 24 on the Embankment to the finish on The Mall.